aurelia/cli/skeleton/plugin/README.md

 By default, `"private"` field in package.json has been turned on, this prevents you from accidentally publish a private plugin to npm.

-To publish the plugin to npm for public assumption:
+To publish the plugin to npm for public consumption:

 1. Remove `"private": true,` from package.json.
 2. Pump up project version.
 This will run through `au test` (in "preversion" in package.json) first.
 ```shell
 npm version patch # or minor or major